thunderbird2009/software_designs/ADAP/README.md

 # ADAP: A Data Annotation Platform - Design Documents

 This repository contains the product and architectural design documents for the Appen Data Annotation Platform (ADAP).
-ADAP is an end-to-end SaaS platform designed for the creation, management, and annotation of high-quality data required for artificial intelligence (AI) and machine learning (ML) models.
+ADAP is an end-to-end SaaS platform designed for the creation, management, and annotation of high-quality data required for training and evaluating artificial intelligence (AI) and machine learning (ML) models.

 These documents provide a comprehensive overview of the platform, from the high-level product vision to the detailed, low-level design of its core components.